 - The maximum term under one or more loans has increased from three years to five years

 - A scheme loan can now also be used for cashflow, capital assets and projects related to, responding to or recovering from the impacts of COVID-19.

 It is up to the bank to decide if it will change your scheme loan.
-If it does agree, then the existing scheme loan amount is not included in the 20% refinancing limit.

 How long do I have to repay the loan?